telerik/ajax-docs/api/server/Telerik.Web.UI/TreeListButtonColumn.md

 ## Properties

+###  ButtonCssClass `String`

+Gets or sets the CssClass of the button

 ###  ButtonType `TreeListButtonColumnType`

 Gets or sets a value indicating the type of the button that will be rendered.
             The type should be one of the specified by the  enumeration.

-###  CommandName `String`
+###  ColumnType `String`

-Gets or sets a value defining the name of the command that will be fired when a button in this column is clicked.
+Returns a string which represents the type of the current column.

 ###  CommandArgument `String`

 Gets or sets an optional parameter passed to the Command event along with the
             associated

-###  ConfirmTextFormatString `String`
+###  CommandName `String`

-Gets or sets a string, specifying the FormatString of the ConfirmText.
+Gets or sets a value defining the name of the command that will be fired when a button in this column is clicked.

+###  ConfirmDialogHeight `Unit`

+Gets or sets the height of the Confirm Dialog (if it is a RadWindow)

+###  ConfirmDialogType `TreeListConfirmDialogType`

+Gets or sets what kind of confirm dialog will be used in a .

-###  ConfirmTitle `String`
+###  ConfirmDialogWidth `Unit`

-Gets or sets the title that will be shown on the RadWindow confirmation dialog when a button
+Gets or sets the width of the Confirm Dialog (if it is a RadWindow)
-            in this column is clicked.

 ###  ConfirmText `String`